daisy/pipeline-ui/README.md

 * When the app starts, it also starts the Pipeline engine (dynamically using the first free port)
 * The list of scripts loads
 * The user is presented with a choice of scripts
-* The user adds *required* parameters only to their script choice
+* The user adds inputs and options to their script choice
 * The job runs and the app displays its latest status
 * When the job is done, the user may view the results in a folder
 * Many jobs can run at once, in a tabbed interface